Jason Schreier

-Jason Schreier (born May 10, 1987) is a journalist and author who primarily covers the video game industry.
+Jason Schreier (born May 10, 1987) is an American journalist and author who primarily covers the video game industry.
 He worked as a news reporter for Kotaku from 2011 to 2020 and was recognized for several investigative stories, particularly on the crunch culture within the industry.
 In April 2020, Schreier joined the technology focus team at Bloomberg News.

 Early life

-Schreier attended the Gallatin School of Individualized Study at NYU, graduating with a degree in writing in 2009.
+Jason Schreier was born on May 10, 1987.
+He attended the Gallatin School of Individualized Study at New York University (NYU), graduating with a degree in writing in 2009.

 Career

 Early career

 Schreier initially worked as a freelance journalist covering local news stories.
 He worked for Wired from 2010 to 2012, covering video games and related technology.
 Other freelance work included a weekly column at Joystiq on Japanese role-playing games, and works published at Kill Screen, Edge, Eurogamer, G4TV, GamesRadar, and Paste.